Click on the image to enlarge it

 (Please see: “Message”)

 I no longer wanted to be on earth but wished to leave and be with Jesus.
 “For to me, to live is Christ and to die is gain…I desire to depart and be with Christ, which is better by far…” (Philippians 1:21,23).
 Somewhere in the midst of these thoughts of heaven and of being with Jesus I drifted off to sleep.

 I rudely awoke to the sound of my watch alarm, and in a startled stupor I hurried up the sand dunes to photograph sunrise over Wineglass Bay.
 As I was setting up my camera, a very large, bright star, captured my attention.
 It was shining just above the horizon, exactly where the sky was beginning to lighten into dawn, and another Scripture of heaven came to me.

 “I, Jesus…am the Root and the Offspring of David, and the bright Morning Star” (Revelation 22:16)

-So I am left with a much different photo than the one I had set out to capture.
-However, when I look at this shot, it inevitably reminds me of that night that I lay awake thinking about heaven, longing to be with Jesus, and of “the Morning Star”, who will soon bring this long, dark night to a close and usher in eternal Paradise…
+Whenever I look at this shot, it always reminds me of that night that I lay awake thinking of heaven, longing to be with Jesus, and of “the Morning Star”, who will soon bring this long, dark night to a close and usher in eternal Paradise…

 “He who testifies to these things says, ‘Yes, I am coming soon.’
 Amen.
 Come, Lord Jesus.”
 (Revelation 22:20)